Carpal Tunnel Syndrome: warming herbal Support

 Understanding Carpal Tunnel Syndrome: Causes and Mechanisms

 Carpal Tunnel Syndrome is a condition characterized by the compression of the median nerve as it passes through the wrist‘s carpal tunnel.
 For a comprehensive overview, refer to the NIH/NINDS Carpal Tunnel Syndrome Fact Sheet.
-This compression can lead to symptoms such as pain, numbness, and tingling in the hand and fingers. bodily tension can play a role in the development and exacerbation of CTS, as it may increase pressure on the median nerve, leading to increased discomfort and functional impairment.
+This compression can lead to symptoms such as tension, numbness, and tingling in the hand and fingers. bodily tension can play a role in the development and exacerbation of CTS, as it may increase pressure on the median nerve, leading to increased discomfort and functional impairment.

 Anatomical Explanation of the Carpal Tunnel